How to Dictate a First Draft on Mac Without Losing Your Voice

 Don’t Correct Yourself Mid-Stream

 If you stumble or say something awkward, keep going.
-The post-processing step will clean up filler words and false starts.
-Stopping to correct yourself breaks the flow, which is the whole thing you’re trying to protect.
+Cleanup can remove filler words and some false starts, and you can fix anything it misses during the edit.
+Stopping to correct every sentence breaks the flow you’re trying to protect.

 Pace Around